thanif/CPL/README.md

 The data collector used is availale here: https://github.com/carla-simulator/data-collector

 The dataset consists of 48 camera configurations with each town having 24 configurations.
-The parameters modified for generating the configurations include  $fov$, $x$, $y$, $z$, pitch, yaw, and roll.
-Here, $fov$ is the field of view, (x, y, z) is the translation while (pitch, yaw, and roll) is the rotation between the cameras.
-The total number of image pairs is $79,320$, out of which $18,083$ belong to Town 1 while $61,237$ belong to Town 2, the difference in the number of images is due to the length of the tracks.
+The parameters modified for generating the configurations include fov, x, y, z, pitch, yaw, and roll.
+Here, fov is the field of view, (x, y, z) is the translation while (pitch, yaw, and roll) is the rotation between the cameras.
+The total number of image pairs is 79,320, out of which 18,083 belong to Town 1 while 61,237 belong to Town 2, the difference in the number of images is due to the length of the tracks.

+For each episode, there is a file named params.txt containing the following parameters: fov, x, y, z, pitch, yaw, roll.

+Focal Length is computed as follows: img_size[0]/(2*np.tan(fov*np.pi/360))

+U0 and V0 are computed as: img_size[0]/2

+Baseline is equal to the translation in x-axis.

+Disparity value is computed using the following:

+stereo = cv2.StereoBM_create(numDisparities=16, blockSize=15)

+disparity_map = stereo.compute(l_im, r_im)

+disparity_value = np.mean(disparity_map)

+xcam, ycam, zcam are computed as follows:

+xcam = (focal_length * x) / disparity_value

+ycam = - (xcam / focal_length) * (5 - center_x)

+zcam = (xcam / focal_length) * (center_y - 5)

+xworld, yworld, zworld are computed as follows:

+yWorld = ycam + y

+xWorld = xcam * math.cos(p) + zcam*math.sin(p) + x

+zWorld = - xcam * math.sin(p) + zcam*math.cos(p) + z

 # Results